The logger writes events to a log file.

 If this field is left empty, it will be written to the default log def.log.

-In this example, a temperature is dynamically written to the log file.
+In the following example, the text of the output "Ula" is written to the log file.